Summarize this with

 1. Expensive, especially with growing volume

-AppFollow starts the Essential plan at $179 per month.
-The Team plan is $559 per month.
-Review replies are capped, depending on the plan between 30 and 5,000 responses per month.
-Those who need more pay enterprise prices.
-On Capterra users report: "It's expensive and not all developers can afford monthly payments."
-An indie developer with 3 apps and 200 reviews per month is already in the triple digits, for a tool that only covers app stores.
-AppFollow does offer a "Special Indie Developer" deal, but its existence underlines that the standard pricing does not fit smaller teams.
+AppFollow starts at $179/month with the Essential plan.
+The Team plan is $559/month.
+On top of that, review replies are capped: depending on the plan, between 30 and 5,000 replies per month.
+Anyone who needs more pays Enterprise prices.
+On Capterra users report: „It’s expensive and not all developers can afford monthly payments.“ An indie developer with 3 apps and 200 reviews per month is already in the triple-digit range, for a tool that covers app stores exclusively.
+AppFollow does offer a „Special Indie Developer“ deal, but its very existence underlines that the standard pricing does not fit smaller teams.

 2. App stores only, no social media, no Google Reviews

-AppFollow limits itself to app stores plus (since 2025) Trustpilot.
+AppFollow is limited to app stores plus (since 2025) Trustpilot.
 Facebook comments, Instagram DMs, TikTok reactions, YouTube comments, LinkedIn interactions, and Google Business Reviews?
 Not covered.
-For brands that consider their app and social media channels as a single unit, this means: a second tool for social media comments, a third for Google Reviews, with separate sentiment analysis, separate automations, and no unified AI training.
-The social media platforms also bring often the higher comment volume.
+For brands that view their app and their social media channels as one unit, this means: a second tool for social media comments, a third for Google Reviews, with separate sentiment analysis, separate automations, and no unified AI training.
+The social media platforms often bring the higher comment volume with them.

 3. UI complexity when managing multiple apps and countries

-Capterra reviewers describe the interface as "really tricky".
-The Google Play connection for analytics is "not easy", and filter mechanisms are not intuitive to use.
-Those who manage multiple apps across different countries report the dashboard becomes "crowded and harder to use".
-On G2 users want "a guided journey for the integration", especially for the Slack integration.
+Capterra reviewers describe the interface as „really tricky“.
+Connecting Google Play for analytics is „not easy“, and the filter mechanisms are not intuitive to use.
+Anyone managing multiple apps across different countries reports that the dashboard becomes „crowded and harder to use“.
+On G2, users wish for „a guided journey for the integration“, especially for the Slack integration.

 4. AI responses without brand voice training

-AppFollow introduced AI-powered auto-replies in 2024 and 2025.
-But the automation rules, according to G2 reviewers, "do not support advanced user scenarios".
-The AI generates replies, but it does not learn from your previous replies, your website, or uploaded documents.
-For brands with their own tone, the result sounds generic rather than on-brand.
-In addition, on G2 users report that the AI occasionally shows "wrong info about the Google Play Console rating".
+AppFollow introduced AI-powered auto-replies in 2024–2025.
+But according to G2 reviewers, the automation rules do not support „advanced user scenarios“.
+The AI generates responses, but does not learn from your past replies, your website, or uploaded documents.
+For brands with their own tone of voice, the result sounds generic rather than on-brand.
+On top of that, G2 users report that the AI occasionally shows „wrong info about the Google Play Console rating“.

 Feature comparison: AppFollow vs. replient.ai